-Plan your Career | Careers Wales - shows training for people in different age groups/situations.
+Plan your Career | Careers Wales (gov.wales) - shows training for people in different age groups and situations.

-Claimant commitments
+Claimant Commitments

-A claimant's basic skills and employability skills are assessed at their First Commitments Meeting to help identify any potential gaps and opportunities to address those gaps.
+A claimant's essential skills and employability skills are assessed at their First Commitments Meeting to help identify any potential gaps and explore the opportunities to address them.
+See Building the Claimant Commitment.

-See: Building the claimant commitment.
+If the claimant is referred to any provision or is required to take specific actions to help address their skills gaps, these are recorded on the Claimant Commitment.

-If the claimant is referred to any provision or are required to take specific actions help address their skills gaps, these are recorded on the Claimant commitment.
 Some actions may be voluntary, others may be mandatory and could lead to the claimant being sanctioned if they fail to complete the action without good reason.